Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Experiments

 \subsection{Datasets}

 In Section~\ref{sec:data_acquisition}, we introduced data acquisition experiments that were conducted locally in our lab.
-However, this local dataset has several drawbacks: 1) the spatial and temporal resolution is limited, since the headset used only has 14 channels and a low sampling frequency of 128 Hz.; 2) the fidelity (measured by the signal to noise ratio) of the signals is low as the resolution of recording the voltage is $0.51V$, which is significantly lower than more sophisticated devices such as those used for medical studies (e.g., BCI2000); 3) the limited (8) number of participants in our dataset.
-A dataset containing a wider population of subjects is necessary for effective evaluations.
-Therefore, in addition to the local dataset which is referred to as EEG-L in the rest of the paper, we utilize a rich widely used public dataset, which is named EEG-P. The EEG-P (eegmmidb\footnote{\url{https://www.physionet.org/pn4/eegmmidb/}}) is collected by the BCI200 EEG system which records the brain signals using 64 channels with a sampling rate of 160Hz.
-EEG data is recorded while the subjects are provided a visual stimuli (on a monitor) of certain actions and asked to imagine performing those actions.
-The four actions (left hand, right hand, both hands, and both feet) are labelled from 1 to 4.
-In our dataset, the 560,000 samples belonging to 4 different labels and 20 subjects are selected with each subject having 28,000 samples.
-In EEG-L, the four objects (Mario, car, boat, and Pinkie Pie pony) are labelled as 1, 2, 3, 4, correspondingly.
+However, this local dataset has several drawbacks: 1) the spatial and temporal resolutions are limited since the headset used only has 14 channels and a low sampling frequency of 128 Hz.; 2) the fidelity (measured by SNR) of the signals is rather low because the resolution of recording the voltage is $0.51V$, which is significantly lower than the sophisticated devices such as those used for medical studies ({\it e.g.}, BCI2000); 3) the limited (8) number of participants in our dataset.
+A dataset containing a wider population of subjects is necessary for effective evaluations. \red{To demonstrate the reliability of our method, we also adopt a widely used public dataset that has more subjects and higher resolution in the experiments.
+In the rest of this paper, the local dataset is named EEG-L while the public dataset is named EEG-P\footnote{\red{The EEG-L is used to demonstrate that our method can decode EEG signals evoked by visual stimulus while EEG-P is only used to show the reliability of our method.
+Moreover, the 3D printing system proposed in this paper is triggered by visual stimulation rather than motor imagery.}}.} The EEG-P (eegmmidb) is collected by the BCI200 EEG system which records the brain signals using 64 channels with a sampling rate of 160Hz\footnote{Please refer more details about this dataset, like trails/scenarios/subject, to the following link \url{https://www.physionet.org/pn4/eegmmidb/}}.
+EEG data is recorded while the subjects are provided a visual stimulus (on a monitor) of certain actions and asked to imagine performing those actions.
+The four actions (left hand, right hand, both hands, and both feet) are labelled from 1 to 4. \red{In order to reduce computing resources, we form a subset by randomly select 20 subjects from eegmmidb.} In our dataset, the 560,000 samples belonging to 4 different labels and 20 subjects are selected with each subject having 28,000 samples.
+In EEG-L, the four objects (Mario, car, boat, and Pinkie Pie pony) are labelled as 1, 2, 3, 4, correspondingly. \red{During signal processing, we separately select 64 and 14 time slices for EEG-P and EEG-L to train CSP.
+The adjacency matrix in DGR is first initialized by Gaussian distribution $\mathcal{N}(0, 0.01)$ and then be dynamically updated through back-propagation. }